trolleway/avm/README.md

 # avm
+avm for Android Video Montage.

+Montage in a bash.

-Android Video Montage.
-Toolset for termux/ffmpeg faster 2160p60 h265 video editing on Android for sharing
+Toolset for ffmpeg faster 2160p60 h265 video editing on Android/Termux/Docker for sharing

 # Usage